dileep-kishore/100-days-of-code/r1-log.md

 #### R1D44 - Wed Aug 15
     Didn't have time to do much.
 Still working on converting the json response to a prettified 'table' format.

+#### R1D45 - Thu Aug 16
+    Didn't get much done.
+Just updated the `query` option to return a dictionary instead of a list.